mhd999/oslo-protocol/execution/README.md

 ## Issue

-Lambda executed multiple times for a single event
+Lambda executed multiple times for a single event.

 ## Reason

 1) invocation error:

-*   Client timeouts
+*   Client timeouts.
-*   Throttling errors (429
+*   Throttling errors (429).
-*   Other errors not caused by a bad request (500 series)
+*   Other errors not caused by a bad request (500 series).

 2) function error: